junior1407/Competitive-Programming/readme.md

 # Greedy

-* [https://codeforces.com/contest/1330/problem/C](https://codeforces.com/contest/1330/problem/C): Hard to see it as a greedy problem.
+* [Dreamoon Likes Coloring](https://codeforces.com/contest/1330/problem/C): Hard to see it as a greedy problem.
 Requires cummulative sum.